Bisat History, Family Crest & Coats of Arms

-patronymic surname, which arose out of the vernacular and religious naming traditions.
+One of the most common classes of Scottish surnames is the patronymic surname, which arose out of the vernacular and religious naming traditions.
 The vernacular or regional naming tradition is the oldest and most pervasive type of patronymic surname.
 According to this custom, names were originally composed of vocabulary elements from the local language.
 Patronymic surnames of this type were usually derived from the personal name of the original bearer's father.
-The surname Bisat is derived from the ancient Teutonic personal name Biset, whose meaning is now lost.
+The surname Bisat is derived from the name "Byset or Bisset, a baronial name well known both in England and Normandy, and though not written in Domesday, to be met with as early as the reign of Henry I. William Biset, in 1130, held lands in Nottinghamshire and Derbyshire."

 Early Origins of the Bisat family